Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 ## Executive Summary

-**SendVelo** is the first **ChatGPT-native approval platform** that enables professionals to get real-time feedback on AI-generated content without leaving their ChatGPT conversation.
+**Thumbway** is the first **ChatGPT-native approval platform** that enables professionals to get real-time feedback on AI-generated content without leaving their ChatGPT conversation.

 **Category:** AI Content Collaboration & Approval **Position:** Market Creator & Category Leader
 **Core Insight:** ChatGPT generates brilliant content, but it needs human oversight.
-SendVelo bridges the gap between AI creativity and human approval.
+Thumbway bridges the gap between AI creativity and human approval.

 **One-Line Positioning:**
 > "The approval layer for the AI generation era."

 **Elevator Pitch (30 seconds):**
-> "SendVelo is the approval tool built for ChatGPT.
-When ChatGPT writes your proposal, email, or strategy, SendVelo lets you send it for approval in seconds—right from the chat.
+> "Thumbway is the approval tool built for ChatGPT.
+When ChatGPT writes your proposal, email, or strategy, Thumbway lets you send it for approval in seconds—right from the chat.
 No copy-paste, no email chains, no tools switching.
 Just instant feedback from stakeholders, clients, and teams.
 It's how professionals get AI-generated content approved in 2025."

 ---